vignettist/vignettist.github.io/_posts/2016-10-07-analyzing-images-social-interest.markdown

 ### The "Instagram effect?"

-One interesting result can be found with just the width and height metadata alone: square-cropped images receive measureably more likes on average:
+One interesting result can be found with just the width and height metadata alone: square-cropped images receive measurably more likes on average:

 <img src="/images/fulls/social-interest/aspect.png" class="chart image">

 Like many of the graphs above, this is a box-plot with the means marked by stars.
 I have also plotted the 5/95% confidence intervals on the means (calculated by $$1.96\times$$ standard error) with gray 'X's.

-I have a hypothesis for this aspect ratio dependence: the use of a square-crop indicates that the person who took the photo excercised more care than average in the process of choosing subject matter, framing a photography, and editing the image.
+I have a hypothesis for this aspect ratio dependence: the use of a square-crop indicates that the person who took the photo exercised more care than average in the process of choosing subject matter, framing a photography, and editing the image.
 Someone who square-crops images might be someone who takes an interest in "social interest."

 ## Looking at the images